dush-c/dush-c/README.md

 # Hi there! 👋

-I'm Giovanni, a passionate developer who enjoys working on a variety of technologies and projects.
-Whether it's open-source contributions or private repositories, I'm currently studing to become a Full Stack Developer.
+I'm Giovanni, a passionate developer who enjoys working on a variety of technologies and projects, whether it's open-source contributions or private repositories.
+I'm currently studing to become a Full Stack Developer.

 <!---## 🚀 About Me--->
 <br>